2022 United States House of Representatives elections in New York: District 1

 The 1st district is based on the eastern end and North Shore of Long Island, including the Hamptons, the North Fork, Riverhead, Port Jefferson, Smithtown, and Huntington, all in Suffolk County.
 Due to redistricting, the district lost most of Brookhaven to the 2nd district and picked up Huntington from the 3rd district.
-The district has a PVI of R+4 but voted for Joe Biden by 0.2 points in 2020.
-The incumbent is Republican Lee Zeldin, who was reelected with 54.8% of the vote in 2020.
-He is retiring to run for governor.
+The district had a PVI of R+4 but voted for Joe Biden by 0.2 points in 2020.
+The incumbent was Republican Lee Zeldin, who was reelected with 54.8% of the vote in 2020.
+He was retiring to run for governor.

 Republicans chose their nominee, Nick LaLota, to succeed Zeldin in a three-way primary in late August, the endorsed candidate of their county committee.
-The primary looked to be a race between him and Anthony Figliola, a former Brookhaven deputy supervisor who argued his independence from the county party leadership made him the better choice, until Michelle Bond, head of the Association for Digital Asset Marketing, a cryptocurrency trade group, who had been raised in the district but not lived there in a long time, filed petitions to run right before the deadline.
-Her campaign was well-funded by industry figures, particularly her boyfriend Ryan Salame, an executive with FTX.
+The primary looked to be a race between him and Anthony Figliola, a former Brookhaven deputy supervisor who argued his independence from the county party leadership made him the better choice, until Michelle Bond, head of the Association for Digital Asset Marketing, a cryptocurrency trade group, filed petitions to run right before the deadline.
+Ultimately, LaLota won the primary with 47 percent of the vote.
+Bond finished with 28 percent to Figliola's 25 percent.

-Bond was widely perceived, according to LaLota, as trying to buy the seat on behalf of her industry.
-She raised $700,000 in contributions and loaned her campaign $900,000; this was augmented by super PACs funded by Salame and other crypto executives for a total of $3.5 million in spending.
-"This was a pure power play by the crypto industry looking to get a seat at the table on Wall Street", Figliola said later.